 Elementary Grading System

-Kindergarten grades are based on students' progress toward mastery of the PA Core Standards.
+From Kindergarten through grades three (3), all grades are based on students' progress toward mastery of the PA Core Standards.
 The chart below defines the rating scale.
+In grades 4-5, writing grades are also based on this scale.